 Internal and external customers now expect to reach your Help Desk for customer service and support from any device, at any time, and from anywhere.
 In today’s Millennial-driven economy, the Help Desk’s response to requests must be immediate and delivered in the customer’s preferred medium.
 In the past, Help Desk Management and staff only had to monitor traditional channels such as phone and email.
-A forward looking Help Desk must now employ new generation Help Desk social media strategies to actively monitor and respond to many different Help Desk Multi-channel support mediums to be successful.
+A forward looking Help Desk must now have a social media strategy plan.
+You must employ new generation Help Desk social media strategies to actively monitor and respond to many different Help Desk Multi-channel support mediums to be successful.

 Help Desk Multi-channel support mediums